MAIN PAGE/HOME CONTACT ME

 TM Touchdown can be found in colors never used for Snorkel, carrying over the colors of the original chubbier Touchdown pens from 1949-1950.
 TM Touchdown is well more scarce than Snorkel, but tends to fly a bit under collectors' collective radar.

-Overall Grade: ExtraFine
+Overall Grade: Exc.

 Nib condition: Exc